stevetaq/stevetaq.github.io/elements.md

                 <div class="role-card">
                     <h3 class="role-title">Quantitative Stress Testing Analyst</h3>
                     <p class="role-description">As a Quantitative Stress Testing Analyst at NatWest Group, I conducted and analysed regulatory and internal stress tests, covering IFRS9, Basel Pillar II, and III requirements. analysis using Python, advanced Excel, and SQL.
-I co-lead the development and implementation of Probability of Default models, as well as leading the development of an purpose built Mortgage Arrears prediction model.
+I co-lead the development and implementation of Probability of Default models, as well as leading the development of a purpose built Mortgage Arrears prediction model.
 My focus was to identify key drivers of the stress results and communicate business implications for NatWest Group's retail lending products under both business-as-usual conditions and adverse economic stresses.</p>
                 </div>

                 <div class="role-card">